A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\textbf{Segment embeddings} indicate the source of each input element by assigning a unique label to each of them.
-For example, input textual and visual features would be assigned with a different segment embedding $s_w$ and $s_v$ respectively, as they come from different modalities.
-Therefore, sequences $s_w = s_{w_1}, s_{w_2}, ..., s_{w_n}$ are going to be summed with the text embeddings and similarly, $s_v = s_{v_1}, s_{v_2}, ..., s_{v_k}$ will be summed with visual embeddings.
-Alternatively, if the input contains two sentences (such as question and answer pairs), each of those will be aligned with different segment labels. \textbf{Position embeddings} $p_i$ indicate the position of tokens in a sequence $\{w_1, ..., w_i, ..., w_n\}$, as originally used in BERT \cite{bert}.
+\textbf{Segment embeddings} attribute the source of each input element by assigning a unique label to each of them.
+For example, input textual and visual features would be assigned with a different \textbf{segment embedding} $s_w$ and $s_v$ respectively, as they come from different modalities.
+Therefore, sequences $s_w = s_{w_1}, s_{w_2}, ..., s_{w_n}$ are going to be summed with the \textbf{text embeddings} and similarly, $s_v = s_{v_1}, s_{v_2}, ..., s_{v_k}$ will be summed with \textbf{visual embeddings}.
+Alternatively, if the input contains two sentences (such as question and answer pairs), each of those will be aligned with different segment labels. \textbf{Position embeddings} $p_i$ denote the positioning of tokens in a sequence $\{w_1, ..., w_i, ..., w_n\}$, as originally used in BERT \cite{bert}.

-The summation of token embeddings, segment embeddings, position embeddings and visual embeddings can act as starting point towards the \textbf{input representation}, followed by an appropriate transformer structure.
-The input embedding generally follows the $\{[CLS], \hat{w}_1, \hat{w}_2,$ ... $, \hat{w}_n, [SEP], \hat{v}_1, \hat{v}_2, $ ... $, \hat{v}_k, [END]\}$ format, where $\hat{w}$ and $\hat{v}$ are the final text and visual embeddings respectively, after the summation of $w$ and $v$ with the segment and/or position embeddings.
+The summation of \textbf{token embeddings},\textbf{ segment embeddings}, \textbf{position embeddings} and \textbf{visual embeddings} can act as starting point towards the \textbf{input representation}, followed by an appropriate transformer structure.
+The \textbf{input embedding} generally follows the $\{[CLS], \hat{w}_1, \hat{w}_2,$ ... $, \hat{w}_n, [SEP], \hat{v}_1, \hat{v}_2, $ ...$, \hat{v}_k, [END]\}$ format, where $\hat{w}$ and $\hat{v}$ are the final \textbf{text} and \textbf{visual embeddings} respectively, after the summation of $w$ and $v$ with the \textbf{segment} and/or \textbf{position embeddings}.